mail_outline sales@mediastorehouse.com

 Testing Aircraft14th October 1943: A Royal Airforce Mosquito being tested at the de Havilland factory.
 (Photo by Fox Photos/Getty Images)

-All Purpose Bombercirca 1945: Three United States TBM Avenger bombers soar above clouds over the Pacific, World War II (1939-1945).
-The TBM, first known as the TBF Avenger
+All Purpose Bombercirca 1945: Three United States TBM Avenger bombers soar above clouds over the Pacific, World War II (1939-1945)

 Beachfront at NiceView of the beach at Nice, France, 1950s.
 (Photo by Frederic Lewis/Getty Images).
 The seafront is known as " La Promenade des Anglais"